App-vNext/Polly/docs/strategies/retry.md

 **Reasoning**:

 Grouping exceptions simplifies the configuration and improves reusability.
-For example, `networkExceptions` can be reused in various strategies such as retry, circuit breaker, and more.
+For example, the `networkExceptions` array can be reused in various strategies such as retry, circuit breaker, and more.

 ### 2 - Using retry for periodic execution